in-toto/attestation/ITE/6/README.md

 *   Make it possible to write policies (layouts) that take advantage of structured information.

-# Specification
+*   Fit within the [SLSA Framework](https://github.com/slsa-framework/slsa).
+The provenance format defined within this ITE is the official SLSA recommendation.

-## Introduction
+# Introduction

-An **attestation** is the generalization of an in-toto link.
+An **attestation** is the generalization of an in-toto link, as per the [SLSA Attestation Model].
 It is a statement about an artifact, signed by an attester.
-Each attestation has a type indicating what the statement means, plus type-dependent details.
-In this new model, a "link" is just one type of attestation, but others are possible.
+An attestation has three layers:

+*   **[Envelope]:** Handles authentication and serialization.
+*   **[Statement]:** Binds the attestation to a particular subject and unambiguously identifies the types of the predicate.
+*   **[Predicate]:** Contains arbitrary metadata about the subject, with a type-specific schema.

 Examples of attestations: